How Riding Bikes Taught Me Financial Accounting

 As with randonneuring, I hoped that if I could train myself up and understand the system behind the numbers, then I could be successful (or at the very least minimize my suffering).

-In randonneuring, we all play by the same rules, but there are lots of different ways to get around a course.
+In randonneuring, we all play by one set of rules, but there are lots of different ways to get around a course.
 Working through financial accounting material I discovered that accounting rules also have their flexibilities and wrinkles, but everyone speaks from the same dictionary and follows the same basic principles.

-If you study the concepts of Financial Accounting over and over and stash basics like the balance sheet equation in your back pocket, you equip yourself to break down numbers and narratives so you can ask questions and search for answers.
+If you study Financial Accounting concepts over and over and stash basics like the balance sheet equation in your back pocket, you equip yourself to break down numbers and narratives so you can ask questions and search for answers.
 The discovery of a company’s story through the interplay of numbers and text was like riding through the unrelenting choppy section in the middle of a long ride.
-It was tedious to work through at times, and I sometimes wanted to stop.
+It was tedious to work through, and at times I wanted to stop.
 Still, while it momentarily frustrated, I derived great satisfaction from digging in and figuring out the fuller financial story of a company.

 The feeling of completing 300Ks and longer during my early days of randonneuring sent me straight over the moon.
 I had learned how to be a randonneur.
 Over time, brevet distances lost their mystique.
 They became familiar and achievable goals that I pursued with varying levels of gusto over the years.